Willy Adames Player Props: Brewers vs. Diamondbacks

-The Milwaukee Brewers and Willy Adames, who went 0-for-4 last time out, battle Merrill Kelly and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.
+The Milwaukee Brewers and Willy Adames, who went 1-for-4 with a home run and an RBI last time out, take on Drey Jameson and the Arizona Diamondbacks at Chase Field, Wednesday at 3:40 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Diamondbacks.
+In his most recent game, he notched a home run while going 1-for-4 against the Diamondbacks.

 Willy Adames Game Info & Props vs. the Diamondbacks